sparkflows/sparkflows-docs/docs/jupyter-guide/jupyter-hub/configuring-fire-insights.rst

-Configuring Fire Insights for Jupyterhub
+Configuring Sparkflows for Jupyterhub
 =============

-This document outlines the steps to configure Fire Insights for Jupyterhub.
+This document outlines the steps to configure Sparkflows for Jupyterhub.

 Pre-requisites
 -----------